Textualize/textual/docs/blog/posts/puppies-and-cake.md

 What prompted me to think about this is that my two main projects, [Rich](https://github.com/Textualize/rich) and [Textual](https://github.com/Textualize/textual), are at quite different stages in their lifetime.
 Rich is relatively mature, and I'm unlikely to accept a puppy.
 If you can achieve what you need without adding to the core library, I am *probably* going to decline a new feature.
 Textual is younger and still accepting puppies &mdash; in addition to stick insects, gerbils, capybaras and giraffes.

+!!! tip

+    If you are maintainer, and you do have to close a feature PR, feel free to link to this post.

 ---

 Join us on the [Discord Server](https://discord.gg/Enf6Z3qhVr) if you want to discuss puppies and other creatures.